 On April 2, 2012, John Brown University announced the plans to build new Northslope Apartments to replace the lost capacity of the duplex housing.
 An anonymous gift of $4 million was given to fund the building of both the Northslope Apartments and the new Simmons Great Hall.
-The new Northslope Apartments are scheduled to be completed by Summer 2013.
+The new Northslope Apartments were completed in Summer 2013.

-The new 10,000 square-foot Northslope Apartment facilities will be built on the “north slope,” an area near the existing JBU townhouses.
-The apartments will consist of two bedrooms, two bathrooms, an open living room/kitchen area and individual laundry facilities.
+The new 10,000 square-foot Northslope Apartment facilities were built on the “north slope,” an area near the existing JBU townhouses.
+The apartments consist of two bedrooms, two bathrooms, an open living room/kitchen area and individual laundry facilities.

-When completed, the townhouse apartments will likely be used to house as many as 40 upperclassmen, with the possibility of use by married students, nontraditional students or even staff.
+The townhouse apartments house as many as 46 upperclassmen in each building, with the possibility of use by married students, nontraditional students or even staff.

 John Brown University is a private Christian university, ranked No. 1 Best Value among Southern regional colleges by U.S. News & World Report and is listed as one of America's Best Colleges by Forbes.
 JBU enrolls more than 2,400 students from 40 states and 39 countries.
 JBU is a member of the Council for Christian Colleges and Universities.